 We love the feel of the internal fabric, which overall was one of our testers' favorite for how cozy it felt against our skin.
 We also appreciated how quickly it heated up and it was one of the least clammy feeling of any bag in our review.

 At a touch under 1 lb.
 2.5 oz.
 (18.5 ounces / 1.15 lbs/ 540 g), this is among the lightest models we tested, and it offers very impressive warmth for its weight.
-It's literally half the weight of the NEMO Disco 30 which it is equal to in warmth.
+It's literally half the weight of bags that are equal to it in warmth.

 In fact, the only model that we reviewed that was lighter was Marmot Phase 30 (1.1 lbs) which offered similar materials, fill amounts, and dimensions.
 The Summerlite is warmer than the Patagonia 850 down 30, though the Patagonia model is roomier.